Stevegriffith43/osticket-prereqs-and-installation/README.md

 <h2>List of Prerequisites</h2>

 - Creation of the Virtual Machine
-- RDC into the VM created
+- RDC (Remote desktop control) into the VM created
 - Install/Enable IIS in Windows with CGI and common HTTP Features
 - Installation of OsTicket